rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 - Add additional product data,
 - Category mapping with Google's category,
 - Advanced filter options to generate feed with selected products,
-- Create a custom feed for merchants that we do have a template for.
+- Create a custom feed for merchants for which we do have a template.

 ==🌟 Automate Feed Generation Processs 🌟==